OfficeDev/office-js-docs-pr/docs/outlook/mobile-log-appointments.md

 In this article, you'll learn how to set up your Outlook mobile add-in to enable users to log notes and other details about their appointments to your CRM or note-taking application.
 Throughout this article, we'll be using a fictional CRM service provider named "Contoso".

-> [!IMPORTANT]
+## Supported clients

-> This feature is only supported on Android with a Microsoft 365 subscription.
+Logging notes to an external application from an Outlook mobile add-in is supported in Outlook on Android and on iOS with a Microsoft 365 subscription.

 ## Set up your environment